jepasq/irbs/README.md

 If you need to set a local path because of permissions error :

 	bundle config set --local path vendor/bundle

+### Update

+Using `bundler`, you can update all upgradable dependencies at once using this command :

+	bundle update

 ## Running